 Detail of the fuel return manifold.

 "regenerative cooling").
-It reaches the fuel
+It reached the fuel

 return manifold (the silver ring at the exit plane of the thrust